rounakbende10/agents/examples/codemode/FINDINGS.md

 The core difference is **how many times the LLM re-reads the context**.

-**Simple-LLM** makes ~8 sequential tool calls.
-Each requires a full LLM round-trip that re-sends the entire conversation:
+**Simple-LLM** makes ~8 tool calls (mostly sequential, with occasional parallel batching when the LLM decides calls are independent).
+Each LLM step re-sends the entire conversation:

 ```
 Step 1: [system + user + tools]              → google_search      ~8,300 in